jyron/CDR-Parser/README.md

 uvicorn main:app --reload
 ```

-The API will be available at `http://localhost:8000`
+The server will run at http://localhost:8000

+## Usage

+### Web Interface

+Open http://localhost:8000 in your browser to access the web interface where you can:

+- Upload CDR files for parsing
+- View all stored records in a table
+- Filter records by any field
+- Sort records by bytes used

-## API Endpoints
+### API Endpoints

 ### 1. Upload CDR File